-OAI 2.0 is deployed as a part of the DSpace server (backend) webapp.
+OAI 2.0 is a separate webapp which is a complete substitute for the old "oai" webapp.
 OAI 2.0 has a configurable data source, by default it will not query the DSpace SQL database at the time of the OAI-PMH request.
 Instead, it keeps the required metadata in its Solr index (currently in a separate "oai" Solr core) and serves it from there.
 It's also possible to set OAI 2.0 to only use the database for querying purposes if necessary, but this decreases performance significantly.
-Furthermore, it caches the requests, so doing the same query repeatedly is very fast.
+Furthermore, the webapp caches requests, so doing the same query repeatedly is very fast.
 In addition to that it also compiles DSpace items to make uncached responses much faster.